 A Texas Premier Motocross track located on the 1150 acre Miller Ranch in Wortham, Texas; Freestone County Raceway LLC is made up of two motocross tracks and numerous Off-Road tracks.
 Freestone County Raceway (FCR – aka Night or Amateur Track) was established in 2000.
 Freestone Raceway (aka: National Track) was established in 2007 and played home to the Lucas Oil AMA Pro Motocross Championship from 2007-2012.
-This pro motocross track was a purpose built pro racing facility with the very first race being held on September 2, 2007.
-The first winners in 2007 were Grant Langston (450) and Ryan Villopoto (250).
+The pro motocross track is a purpose built pro racing facility that had its very first race being on September 2, 2007.
+The first winners were Grant Langston (450) and Ryan Villopoto (250).

 FCR has one of the best lit tracks for amateur night racing in the US.

 Check out the “Calendar” page for more great events at Freestone.

 Welcome to our part of racing history!
 Our background in motorcycle racing started almost two decades ago.
 We would like to share our colorful history with the motorcycle loving world and with the motorcycle industry as a whole.
 We hope you enjoy getting to know us!
 Be assured, we are serious about our racing.